forestgrape/coronavirus/5_epidemiological/spread_analyses.md

   * [Large Buildings](#living-space-and-income): In cold seasons small living spaces are associated with an increased spread.

 #### Situations with NO increased Spread
-For crowded events during the day in unconfined settings (e.g. demonstrations or crowded swimming pools) no increased spread is observed (neither by contact tracing nor monitoring of the overall cases).
+For crowded events during the day in unconfined settings (e.g. demonstrations or crowded swimming pools) no increased spread is observed (neither by contact tracing nor an increase of the regional case counts or hospitalization).
 * In regions/settings with limited access to water for washing hands, which is mostly relevant before eating.
 E.g. for outdoor take away food no increased transmission has been observed even though hand washing is often waved.
 * Crowded settings during the day in unconfined settings: Neither superspreading nor steep increases in the populations for repeated events (e.g. demonstrations, crowded parks, beaches and swimming pools).